GTPB/ELIXIR-Train-the-Trainer-Dev/bin/build_lesson/mock/S1E3-Skills for Trainers.md

 ---
-title: "Skills for Trainers"
-teaching: 5
 exercises: 5
+keypoints:
+- The skills matrix summarizes the whole set of skills a trainer should have.
+outcomes:
+- Clearly identify the relevant sets of skills of a trainer.
 questions:
-- "What skills should trainers have?"
+- What skills should trainers have?
-outcomes:
-- "Clearly identify the relevant sets of skills of a trainer."
-keypoints:
-- "The skills matrix summarizes the whole set of skills a trainer should have."
+slides_url: someurl
+teaching: 5
+title: S1E3-Skills for Trainers

 ---

 > ## Challenge 1 - Recall concrete examples of past trainings and list your thoughts